CostaLab/PILOT/docs/source/Myocardial_infarction.md

 <div class="alert alert-block alert-info">
-Here is the GO enrichment for 50 the first top genes for Myofib.
+Here is the GO enrichment for  the 50 first top genes of Myofib (FC >= 0.5 and p-value < 0.01).
 </div>